Hybrid d/p-wave altermagnetism in Ca$_{3}$Ru$_{2}$O$_{7}$ and strain-controlled spin splitting

 In our implementation, we read the spin-resolved eigenvalues from the \texttt{EIGENVAL} file generated by VASP, then compute the \(\mathbf{k}\)-dependent average splitting \(\langle \Delta E(\mathbf{k})\rangle\) as the cumulative sum over occupied states along a particular set of k points (over a \(\mathbf{k}\)-path or \(\mathbf{k}\)-grid), given by:

-where N$_{k}$ is the numbers of bands at $k$-point within specified energy range and N$_{occ}$ is the occupied bands.
+where N$_{k}$ is the numbers of bands at $k$-point within specified energy range and N$_{occ}$ is the occupied bands.\\

 Note that the integration to obtain the AMQ can be performed either over the entire Brillouin zone or along a specific \(\mathbf{k}\)-path.
-We have verified that both methods yield similar solutions up to a constant multiplicative factor, which cancels out when percentage changes are considered.\\
+We verified that both methods yield similar solutions; the only difference is a constant multiplicative factor, which cancels out when computing percentage changes.

 We sum up all the occupied states rather than comparing only a few selected bands.
 This approach proves more reliable because the most strongly split bands can vary across different systems and even within the same material under strain, depending on details such as band character and crystal symmetry.
-Consequently, integrating over the entire set of occupied bands furnishes a more robust assessment of the altermagnetic spin-splitting.
+Consequently, integrating over the entire set of occupied bands offers a more robust assessment of the altermagnetic spin-splitting.